3drepo/3drepo.io/README.md

 Database and Queue Setup
 ------------

-1. MongoDB will have to be running, alongside setting up a user named `adminUser` with in a `admin` database.
+1. MongoDB will have to be running, alongside setting up a user named `adminUser` within an `admin` database.
 For convenience a script named `mongo-admin.js` is provided which will setup the admin user.
-It can be run as such: `mongo --eval "username='$mongo_node_username'; password='$mongo_node_password'" scripts/mongo-admin.js`
+It can be run as follows: `mongo --eval "username='$mongo_node_username'; password='$mongo_node_password'" scripts/mongo-admin.js`
-2. RabitMQ will need to be running, and to have users and permissions setup.
+2. RabbitMQ will need to be running, and to have users and permissions setup.
 You can see `scripts/rabbitmq-setup.sh` for how this is done or run the script itself.
-3. 3D Repo Bouncer's bouncer_worker.js service will need be running
+3. 3D Repo Bouncer's bouncer_worker.js service will need to be running.

 Configuration
 -------------

-The configuration files are contained in the subdirectory config under the main project directory.
+The configuration files are contained in the subdirectory `config` under the main project directory.
-Each directory in config represents a different configuration you can run under.
+Each directory in `config` represents a different configuration you can run under.
 This allows you to quickly switch between, for example, a development environment and a production environment.
-These both contain a file call config_sample.js that needs to be copied or renamed to config.js for it to work.
+These both contain a file call `config_sample.js` that needs to be copied or renamed to `config.js` for it to work.

-In general, to configure a new configuration enviroment called <config_name>:
+In general, to configure a new configuration environment called <config_name>:

 1. Change to the configuration directory: `cd config`
-2. First create a new directory under config: `mkdir <config_name>`
+2. First create a new directory under `config`: `mkdir <config_name>`
-3. Copy config\_sample.js to the new directory as config.js: `cp config_sample.js <config_name>/config.js`
+3. Copy `config_sample.js` to the new directory as `config.js`: `cp config_sample.js <config_name>/config.js`
-4. Edit config.js as described in [Configuration File](https://github.com/3drepo/3drepo.io/wiki/Configuration-File)
+4. Edit `config.js` as described in [Configuration File](https://github.com/3drepo/3drepo.io/wiki/Configuration-File)

 Running the application
 -----------------------